 The SUNY Sullivan

-Our Liberal Arts & Sciences Health Sciences AS Program offers:
+Our Liberal Arts & Sciences, AS: Health Sciences Concentration Program offers:

 A university-parallel two-year program designed to allow students to transfer to a health-related program at a four-year school